 - Sarcoidosis often improves without treatment.

-- Sarcoidosis occurs more often in African-Americans than in Caucasians, and African-Americans may experience more severe symptoms.
+- Sarcoidosis occurs more often in African-Americans than in whites, and African-Americans may experience more severe symptoms.

 What Is Sarcoidosis?